 Annuals, Evergreen, Shrubs, Trees, Flowers

 Native from the southern United States to Guatemala.
 In mildest climates, can be trained as a tree.
 Where frosts are common, it is usually a large shrub.
 Wood may die back in hard freezes, but new growth comes on quickly.
-Can reach 25 ft. tall, 10 to 20 ft. wide.
+Can reach 25 ft. tall and 10–20 ft. wide.
 Large clusters of bright yellow flowers appear from late spring to early winter.
-Good for a boundary planting, big shrub border, screening.
-Needs heat, deep soil, fairly heavy feeding.
+Good for a boundary planting, big shrub border, or screening.
+Needs heat, deep soil, and fairly heavy feeding.

 Native from the southern United States to Guatemala.
 In mildest climates, can be trained as a tree.
 Wh...

 Forms a 3- to 4-ft.-wide clump.
 Several to many stiffly upright stems to 2 ft. or more, densely clothe...